gmc-code/PC-microbit-micropython/docs/extra/modules.rst

 Module list
 ----------------

-| To get a list of built in modules for the microbit:
+| To get a list of built-in modules for the microbit:

 | Open the REPL
 | Type: help('modules')